What should I expect from a Tahoe Blue Crew Leader Training?

 How do I become a Tahoe Blue Crew Leader?

 Becoming a Tahoe Blue Crew Leader is easy; start by contacting the League to Save Lake Tahoe’s community engagement team and we’ll get you enrolled in the next available Tahoe Blue Crew Leader Training.
+You can view scheduled training events here.
 You can register online, email us at email@example.com, or call us at 530.541.5388.

 REGISTER FOR A TAHOE BLUE CREW LEADER TRAINING HERE